Our Efforts Against the Novel Coronavirus Disease (COVID-19)

 - All overseas business trips are prohibited in principle.

-- We strongly encourage all employees who belong to all business offices in Japan to work from home.
+- Our employees in the Area are ordered to work from home in principle.
+Moreover, we encourage our employees who belong to outside the Area to work from home.
 When they do come into the office, we are adjusting the percentage of employees who are going to work to 50% or less.
 In departments that are required to come into the office to continue our business or fulfill our social responsibility as a company, such as laboratories and plants, we are operating with a minimum number of employees.

 - When our employees need to come into the office, they should thoroughly carry out infection prevention measures such as sanitizing hands, wearing a mask, and trying to avoid 3Cs.
 Also, we recommend our employees to proactively take advantage of staggered working hours.